nowordsyours/Trinity-Hackathon/README.md

 ### Advanced AI Capabilities
 - **Deep Learning Models**: it enchances the prediction of the data.
-- **Behavioral Analytics**: User pattern  and detect the upcoming traffic of the peoplse and predict the severity.
+- **Behavioral Analytics**: User pattern  and detect the upcoming traffic of the people and predict the severity.
 - **Autonomous Decision Making**: automatically alerts the workers .

 ### IoT Innovations